nlsynth/iroha/README.md

     > $ make
     > $ ./minimum

-Please read src/main.cpp and src/iroha/iroha.h for more details.
+Please read src/iroha/iroha.h, src/main.cpp examples/ for more details.

 -- TODOs

-* P1: Array and memory
+* P1: Implementation and example of array and memory
-* P1: Port I/O
+* P1: Implementation and example of Verilog embedding
-* P1: Register data type
+* P1: More examples
 * P1: Document
-* P1: More examples
+* P1: (Verilog writer) Support insn chaining.
 * P2: Delete API objects automatically
 * P2: Values wider than 64bits
 * P2: Pluggable optimizer and writer
 * P2: Error handling
+* P2: Pipeline can be built with multiple tables in a module OR multiple modules with one table in each module

 -- Source tree